MewesK/TwigExcelBundle/README.md

         ...
     {% endxlsdocument %}

- * Cannot contain 'xlsdocument', 'xlsrow', 'xlsheader', 'xlsfooter', 'xlscell' or 'xlsdrawing' tags
+ * Cannot contain 'xlsdocument', 'xlsrow', 'xlsheader', 'xlsfooter', 'xlscell', 'xlsleft', 'xlscenter', 'xlsright' or 'xlsdrawing' tags
  * May contain one or more 'xlssheet' tags

 #### Attributes